MISSISSIPPI STATE FLAG HISTORY

 Mississippi joined the United States in 1817 and was the 20th state admitted to the Union.
 Mississippi lacked a state flag until the 1860s and the least design, created by Edward Scudder, was adopted in 1894.

 In 2020 the Mississippi state legislature voted to change the design of the Mississippi state flag as of June 30.

 They are in high demand right now as everyone wants a piece of history.
 We ask that you be patient with your delivery time expectations.
 This high demand stretches across the country from small mom and pop shops to multi-billion dollar online stores.

 There is currently no official flag of Mississippi and a process is presently underway to design a new one.

-This lightweight American-made flag features an authentic 1894 design.
-A durable canvas header with brass grommets will keep your flag safely and sturdily attached to any of our outdoor flagpoles.
+These American-made flags feature an authentic 1894 design.
 Due to this historical significance of this flag, it also makes a great collectible.

 Other DetailsCapitol: Jackson

 Motto: "Virtute et Armis" / "By valor and arms"

 State Flower: Magnolia